-- Conduct a risk assessment using the Risk Assessment Program (RAP) for the various classes of cattle in the feedlot.
-The RAP can be found on the Cattle Heat Load Toolbox (CHLT) website and is a tool to help feedlot operators assess their potential risk of a heat event at their site based on historical climatic conditions, cattle characteristics and feedlot management practices.

-When conducting the RAP, make a record of the Heat Load Index (HLI) threshold and Accumulated Heat Load Unit (AHLU) risk level for each class of cattle in the feedlot. - Check your CHLT registration.
+- Subscribe to commercially available Heat Load Forecasting Service.
 Confirm and update contact details and e-mail addresses.
-Remove any users from your account who may no longer be associated with your feedlot. - Check your alert settings and reset if required, based on the AHLU risk level calculated using the RAP.
-Alerts help warn of impending heat events, assuming they have been set correctly - Register your veterinarian and nutritionist for CHLT alerts. - Service and maintain equipment and infrastructure including weather stations, backup generators, watering systems and sprinklers. - Check your weather station is uploading data correctly to the Heat Load Data Network (HLDN). - Ensure contingency plans are in place for power, water and communications including internet access. - Ensure your Heat Load Action Plan is up to date with practical actions listed against specified triggers.
-Discuss suitable triggers and actions for your site with your consultant veterinarian and nutritionist. - Ensure emergency contact details are up to date and available to staff. - ✓ Undertake staff training on responsibilities under your Heat Load Action Plan: - Knowledge of the threshold of activation for the Heat Load Action Plan; - Requirements for daily monitoring of livestock, weather conditions, pen conditions, water, and feed; - Actions to be implemented when triggers are exceeded; and - Records to be maintained of daily activities and actions taken when required. - Consider undertaking a heat load event simulation to prepare your staff. - Ensure pen conditions are optimal and pen cleaning schedules are set. - Ensure additional water troughs are available onsite. - Consult with your nutritionist regarding summer feeding strategy and formulate a heat load ration for use when needed. - Confirm location of mass burial site or procedures for composting mass deaths. - Investigate the installation of shade in any unshaded feedlot pens in accordance with ALFA's Shade Initiative.
+Remove any users from your account who may no longer be associated with your feedlot. - Conduct a risk assessment using the Risk Assessment Program (RAP) for the various classes of cattle in the feedlot.
+The RAP can be found on the commercially available Heat Load Forecasting Service websites (subscription required).
+The RAP is a tool to help feedlot operators assess their potential risk of a heat event at their site based on historical climatic conditions, cattle characteristics and feedlot management practices. - When conducting the RAP, make a record of the Heat Load Index (HLI) threshold and Accumulated Heat Load Unit (AHLU) risk level for each class of cattle in the feedlot. - Check your alert settings on your subscribed Heat Load Forecasting Service and reset if required, based on the AHLU risk level calculated using the RAP.
+Alerts help warn of impending heat events, assuming they have been set correctly. - Register your veterinarian and nutritionist to your subscribed Heat Load Forecasting Service for alerts. - Service and maintain equipment and infrastructure including weather stations, backup generators, watering systems and sprinklers. - Check your weather station is uploading data correctly to your subscribed Heat Load Forecasting Service. - Ensure contingency plans are in place for power, water and communications including internet access. - Ensure your Heat Load Action Plan is up to date with practical actions listed against specified triggers.
+Discuss suitable triggers and actions for your site with your consultant veterinarian and nutritionist. - Ensure emergency contact details are up to date and available to staff. - Undertake staff training on responsibilities under your Heat Load Action Plan: - Knowledge of the threshold of activation for the Heat Load Action Plan; - Requirements for daily monitoring of livestock, weather conditions, pen conditions, water, and feed; - Actions to be implemented when triggers are exceeded; and - Records to be maintained of daily activities and actions taken when required. - Consider undertaking a heat load event simulation to prepare your staff. - Ensure pen conditions are optimal and pen cleaning schedules are set. - Ensure additional water troughs are available onsite. - Consult with your nutritionist regarding summer feeding strategy and formulate a heat load ration for use when needed. - Confirm location of mass burial site or procedures for composting mass deaths. - Investigate the installation of shade in any unshaded feedlot pens in accordance with ALFA's Shade Initiative.